 (e) The fair values of the awards under the Loan Share Plan (restricted shares), which are inclusive of an assumed dividend yield, were calculated as at the grant date and represent the accounting expense incurred by the Company for the stated financial period, reflecting the terms of the particular restricted shares.
-The amount included as remuneration is not related to or indicative of the benefit (if any) that individual executives may in fact receive.
+The amount included as remuneration is not related to or indicative of the benefit (if any) that individual executives may in fact receive (refer the Long-term Incentives (LTI) section of this report).